Volunteering

 How to volunteer

-We are looking for volunteers who have an interest in museums, heritage preservation and of course, railways.
-There are a variety of projects to choose from including building and rolling stock restoration, museum guiding, website maintenance, grounds keeping, collections/archives development, mounting exhibits, fundraising, and painting and carpentry.
-The list goes on.
+We are looking for volunteers who are interested in museums, heritage preservation and of course, railways.
+There are a variety of projects to choose from, including building and rolling stock restoration, museum guiding, website maintenance, grounds keeping, collections/archives development, mounting exhibits, fundraising, and painting and carpentry.

-The station, rolling stock, grounds, and exhibits of the Railway Museum of Eastern Ontario requires dozens of people to make it work.
+The station, rolling stock, grounds, and exhibits of the Museum require dozens of people to function.
 Currently, that work is done by a small handful of enthusiasts.
-RMEO needs your help.
+We always need your help.

 To get involved, contact us at info@rmeo.org.
 A staff member or project leader will reach out and answer any questions you may have and help you find a meaningful place at the railway museum.